Enrichment at STEM includes after-school care, clubs and activities.

 The Technology Suppor Team helps to support all of the technology needs of our students and staff, while also assisting our families with getting connected.

 Parking on campus is limited so it is very important that students who drive to campus have a parking permit.
 Parking off campus is not encouraged as it negatively impacts our neighbors and we ask all of students to help us be good neighbors.

-Cost for a pass is $50 and must be paid (along with all STEM Enrollment Fees) by August 5, 2020 so that the pass can be issued.
+Due to the limited number of spaces available, 10th through 12th grade students take part in a Parking Pass Lottery that takes place over the summer.
+Cost for a pass is $50 and must be paid (along with all STEM Enrollment Fees) at the start of the school so that the pass can be issued.
 Payment must be made through Express Check-In in the Parent Portal.
-Passes can be picked up in the High School Office.
-If a pass is not picked up by August 14 at 3 p.m., then the next student on the waitlist will be given the chance to purchase the pass.
+Passes can be picked up in the Middle School Office.

 You must also have the following when you pick-up a pass: